Agassiz, British Columbia

 Agassiz (/ˈægəsi/ AG-ə-see) is a small community located in the Eastern Fraser Valley region of British Columbia, Canada, about 97 kilometres east of Vancouver and 24 kilometres north-east of the city of Chilliwack.
-The only town within the jurisdiction of the District Municipality of Kent, it contains the majority of Kent's population.
+Agassiz is the only town centre within the jurisdiction of the District Municipality of Kent.
+The majority of Kent's population resides in the Agassiz area.

 History

-The land on the Fraser that is now called Agassiz was once the location of villages of the First Nation Steaten people that had been wiped out by disease starting in 1782.
+The land on the Fraser that is now called Agassiz was once the location of villages of the First Nation Steaten people that had been wiped out by smallpox starting in 1782.
 Later, another village of former First Nation slaves settled there called Freedom Village (Halkomelem: Chi'ckim).

-Agassiz was founded by Lewis Nunn Agassiz, a member of the Agassiz family.
+Modern day Agassiz was founded by Lewis Nunn Agassiz, a member of the Agassiz family.

-TV drama Wayward Pines was filmed on location in the community.